cbornet/generator-jhipster-grpc/README.md

 This is a [JHipster](http://jhipster.github.io/) module, that is meant to be used in a JHipster application.

+WARN : Under developpement.
+See list of limitatins and TODOs

 # Prerequisites

 As this is a [JHipster](http://jhipster.github.io/) module, we expect you have JHipster and its related tools already installed: